 - Ground floor – “The Acropolis Skopes” which include all of the objects that were found in the settlements, houses, and sanctuaries that were all scattered around the Acropolis.

-- First floor – Check out the Moschophoros, which is a statue of a man.
+- On the first floor – Check out the Moschophoros, which is a statue of a man.

-- Third floor – take in the incredible views of both the Parthenon and all of Athens.
+- On the third floor – take in the incredible views of both the Parthenon and all of Athens.

 - The top floor – Educational 15 minute video that introduces all of the Parthenon structures,